apibrain/apibrain.github.io/_posts/2016-08-05-creating-restful-api-with-php.md

 ### What Did That Do?

 Let's walk through this file.
-The first thing that we do here is wrap everything in a check for the existence of mod_rewrite.c; if that Apache module is present, we can continue.
-We then turn the RewriteEngine On and prepare it to work by giving it two rules.
+The first thing that we do here is wrap everything in a check for the existence of `mod_rewrite.c`; if that Apache module is present, we can continue.
+We then turn the `RewriteEngine On` and prepare it to work by giving it two rules.
 These rules say to perform a Rewrite if the requested URI does not match an existing file or directory name.

 In the next line declares the actual RewriteRule.
-This says that any requests to api/v1/ that is not an existing file or directory should instead be sent to `api/v1/index.php`.
-The `(.*)` marks a named capture, which is sent along to the MyAPI.php script as well in the request variable through the use of the $1 delimiter.
+This says that any requests to `api/v1/` that is not an existing file or directory should instead be sent to `api/v1/index.php`.
+The `(.*)` marks a named capture, which is sent along to the `MyAPI.php` script as well in the request variable through the use of the $1 delimiter.
 At the end of that line are some flags that configure how the rewrite is performed.
 Firstly, `[QSA]` means that the named capture will be appended to the newly created URI.
 Second `[NC]` means that our URIs are not case sensitive.
 Finally, the `[L]` flag indicates that mod_rewrite should not process any additional rules if this rule matches.

 ### Constructing the Abstract Class